 ClimateLike most of the towns that are situated far from the coastline at an elevation, Amravati too enjoys a tropical wet and dry climate.
 Extreme climates are common in the city with the winters being really cool and the summers being unbearably hot.
 The summer starts from the month of March and continues for four months to end in the month of June after which the monsoon sets in and continues till the month of October.
 And from November to March it’s time for winters in Amravati.

-Know more about the geography of Amravati here
+Visit to know more about the geography of Amravati

 Art and Culture in AmravatiThe quaint old town is not just about pilgrimage; it has given a good share of great personalities to the field of art and culture in Maharashtra.
 Personalities like Suresh Bhat, a well-known poet and Ghazal Samrat of his time and Gopal Nilkanth Dandekar, a well-known Marathi writer hails from this lovely town.
 Besides them the city has also been the birthplace of many saints, social and political activists, artists and even the freedom fighters.

 Festivals in AmravatiJust like the rest of the cities in India, most of the festivals such as the Holi, Diwali, Eid and Christmas are all celebrated here with great enthusiasm.
 Of all the festivals celebrated in Amravati, the celebration of Navratri, the worship of Goddess Durga for nine nights and ten days, stands out.
 A mela or fair is organized on this occasion, which is pretty huge, and thousands of people gather here to celebrate the much loved festival.
 The world wide famous dance associated with this festival, the Garbha dance or the Dandiya is also organized for the young and the old to take part in it.